bripkens/pi-setup/docs/running.md

 Run a specific tag in the playbook (finer grained control of what gets run)

   $> ./run ( basics | wifi | hostname )

+You will be prompted for a password twice - once for the login of the `pi` user which we specify in the `./deploy` script and once for that user to sudo.
+The default password for the `pi` user is `raspbian`.